Global in Time Estimates for Multi-phase Muskat Problem: Introduction

 \end{theorem} \begin{remark} In the classical one-interface case, global well-posedness and asymptotic behavior have been extensively studied in \cite{Patel03062017}.
 In particular, the long-time decay rate of a single interface is given by

+for a constant $\nu$ depends on the regularity of initial data.
 It is notable that this is different from the case \(n\geq 2\), where the decay rate becomes $(1+t)^{-s/2-1/4}$.
 This distinction is from the spectral structure of the linearized matrix $A(\xi)$.
-In the one-interface case, \(A(\xi)\) has only one eigenvalue, which behaves like \(-|\xi|\) as \(\xi\to 0\).
-By contrast, when \(n\geq 2\), there is still one eigenvalue with behavior \(-|\xi|\), but the remaining \(n-1\) eigenvalues behave like \(-|\xi|^2\).
+In the one-interface case, \(A(\xi)\) has only one eigenvalue, which behaves like \(1\) as \(\xi\to 0\).
+By contrast, when \(n\geq 2\), there is still one eigenvalue with behavior \(1\), but the remaining \(n-1\) eigenvalues behave like \(|\xi|\).
 It is precisely the slower decay in low frequencies that leads to less decay in the multi-phase setting. \end{remark} The rest of the paper is organized as follows.
 In Section \ref{Preliminaries} we rigorously derive the system for multi-phase Muskat problem and prove the $L^2$ maximum principle.
 In Section \ref{Sec Linear} we analyze the linear operator $A(\xi)$ and derive the asymptotic behavior of its eigenvalues.
 Finally in Section \ref{Sec nonlinear} we estimate the nonlinear term using the properties of Wiener algebra following \cite{CCG13}.
 This allows us to complete the proof of Theorem \ref{theorem main}.